Call for papers

 Brief individual Papers:

 This format encourages individual presenters to submit papers that are theoretical, brief empirical reports or that have a focus on practice.
-Individuals may submit their paper on their own but the Scientific Committee will thematically organise all individual papers and arrange them into 60-minutes sessions to include three 20-minutes individual papers.
+Individuals may submit their paper on their own or as part of a panel.
+If submitted on their own the Scientific Committee will thematically organise all individual papers and arrange them into 60-minutes og 90 minutes sessions to include three or four 20-minutes individual papers.

 60-minutes 40 minutes presentation + 20 minutes discussion